GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

             if _
                 return "anything"

-Variants can be matched in daScript using the same syntax used to create new variants.
+Variants can be matched in Daslang using the same syntax used to create new variants.

 Here's an example::